-N. Attendance, Absences, and Makeup Policy
+M. Attendance, Absences, and Makeup Policy

-To receive the full benefit of the academic experience at GSSM, participation with their classmates and teachers in all classes and labs is essential.
-Students are required to attend all of their classes and labs at GSSM unless they have excused absences.
+To receive the full benefit of the academic experience at GSSM, students must attend all of their classes and labs at GSSM unless they have excused absences.
 Online Excused Absence Forms must be submitted three days prior to the planned absence.

-- 1. It is the responsibility of the student who is absent from class or other mandatory activities to ensure that all obligations are fulfilled.
+- Students who are absent from class or other mandatory activities must make up all missed work.
 For excused absences, the following makeup work policy applies: - a.
-Students should email their instructor reminding them or informing them in the case of an unexpected absence (i.e. illness) that they will not be present for class. - b.
-Prior to returning to class, students should check the online excused absence submission for instructor comments, directions, assignments, etc. The student should also check Canvas or use other methods to determine what was covered and what was assigned. - c.
-Work that is assigned prior to the excused absence and due the day of an excused absence must be turned in within two (2) class meetings from the day the student returns to class.
+Students should email their instructor reminding them or informing them in case of an unexpected absence, they will be absent. - b.
+Before returning to class, students should check their online excused absence submission for instructor comments, directions, assignments, etc. Students should also find out what was covered and what was assigned. - c.
+Work assigned prior to the excused absence and due the day of an excused absence must be turned in within two (2) class meetings from the day the student returns to class.
 The first of those two days is the day the student actually returns to class. - d.
-Work that is assigned during a class period in which the student has received an excused absence must be completed within five (5) calendar school days (Monday Friday), not class meetings, from the day the student returns to class.
+Work assigned during a class period when a student is absent must be completed within five (5) calendar school days (Monday Friday) from the day the student returns to class.
 The first of those five days is the day the student actually returns to class. - e.
 If a student is excused for three (3) or more consecutive classes in a course, the student must meet with the instructor to determine an appropriate time frame to complete work due during the classes missed as well as new assignments.
 This meeting should occur before or on the day the student returns to class.
-The appropriate Department Chair and/or the student's academic advisor can assist in coming up with an appropriate plan if necessary. - f.
-Long-standing assignments should be submitted prior to the excused absence, on time via online submission or by some other appropriate form of delivery.
-When this is not feasible, work should be submitted on the first class meeting when the student returns to class.
+The appropriate Department Chair and/or the student's academic advisor can assist in coming up with an appropriate plan if necessary.

+- f.
+Long-standing assignments should be submitted prior to the excused absence.
+When this is not feasible, work should be submitted on the first -class meeting when the student returns to class.
 A long-standing assignment is defined as one that is assigned two weeks or more in advance of the date of the student's first day of an excused absence. - g.
 The instructor has the discretion, but not the obligation, to work with the student to extend any of these make-up policies.
-It is in the student's best interest to communicate with the instructor as quickly as possible during times of planned excused absences or times of illness or other unexpected absences. - 2.
-There are four categories of absences: - a.
-Category I: This category includes absences for illness, doctor appointments, events sponsored by GSSM, scholarship interviews, funerals, and other situations that GSSM staff determine to be of a similar nature.
-Although there is no official limit to the number of days for this type of absence, please make plans that avoid missing classes when possible. - b.
+It is in the student's best interest to communicate with the instructor as quickly as possible during times of planned excused absences or times of illness or other unexpected absences.

+2. There are four categories of absences:

+- a.
+Category I: This category includes absences for illness, doctor appointments, events sponsored by GSSM, scholarship interviews, funerals, and other situations that GSSM staff see as similar.
+Although we have no official limit for this type of absence, students should avoid missing classes whenever possible. - b.
 Category II: Students may take up to five academic days for college visits during their two years at GSSM.
-Please use long weekends, holidays, and summer breaks to minimize the loss of academic days. - c.
-Category III: Up to three days each year may be taken for family and personal matters.
-This category includes various family activities, traffic court, and similar reasons.
-Save these days for unanticipated events when possible. - d.
-Category IV: Un-excused absences include but are not limited to over-sleeping, skipping, extra-curricular activities, club meetings, and absences related to part-time/full-time jobs (GSSM Students are not permitted to hold jobs while attending GSSM due to the academic rigor.)
+Please use long weekends, holidays, and summer breaks whenever possible for college visits. - c.
+Category III: Students may use up to three days each year for family and personal matters, including court dates and other family activities.
+Save these days for unanticipated events whenever possible. - d.
+Category IV: Un-excused absences include but are not limited to over-sleeping, skipping, extra-curricular activities, club meetings, and absences related to part-time/full-time jobs (GSSM Students are not permitted to hold outside jobs while attending GSSM).
 If an absence is denied by an instructor and the student still chooses to miss that class, the absence will be considered unexcused.
-Absences in this category should be rare at GSSM.
+Unexcused absences should be rare at GSSM.